ExpiryEats/ExpiryEats/docs/source/database-manager.rst

 Get All Items
 -------------

-The Database Manager calls to the Supabase Database with the following function:
+The Database Manager calls to the Supabase Database with the following method:

 ``Future<List<Map<String, dynamic>>> getAllItems(int personId) async {}``